epsilon-0311/system-on-a-business-card/KiCAD/doc/README.md

 # Possible Future updates to the Design

 ## ESP32-C6
-Esprressif has announced the ESP32-C6 with a second conre and more wireless connectivity standards.
+Esprressif has announced the ESP32-C6 with a high and a lowe power core and more wireless connectivity standards.
 At the moment the chip is not available on my default parts provider (LCSC), but it would be nice to check it out due to its more powerfull CPU.
 Further investigation is strongly dependent on the price.